Mantaro/MantaroBot/CONTRIBUTING.md

 ### Features
 1. Any and all features have to first be approved on the support server at https://support.mantaro.site.
 Feel free to discuss about them on #bot-discussions.
-2. If a feature was approved or given an OK by a developer, but there's no progress on its implementation, you're free to skip the above point.
+2. If a feature was already approved by a developer, but there's no progress on its implementation, you're free to skip the above point.
 3. All feature additions have to be done through a PR/MR. Please ask in the support server if you're not sure about it (though I guess most of us are past e-mail diff sending :P)

 ### Bug fixing
 1. First report the bug on #bug-reports on the support server said above.
 If the fix is trivial, we can probably push a quick commit.
-2. If there's a long-lasting bug you want to fix but nothing has been doing about it, feel free to do so in a PR.
+2. If there's a long-lasting bug you want to fix but nothing has been done about it, feel free to do so in a PR.

 ### Code guidelines
 This is not a definitive guide, and the code does not follow all of them consistently.